Nonprescription Medicines and ProductsSkip to the navigation

 Cold and Allergy Remedies

 In general, whether you take medicines for your cold or not, you'll get better in about a week.
 Rest and liquids are the best treatment for a cold.
 Antibiotics will not help.
 But nonprescription medicines help relieve some cold symptoms, such as nasal congestion and cough.
+Be safe with medicines.
+Read and follow all instructions on the label.

 Allergy symptoms, especially runny nose, often respond to antihistamines.
 Antihistamines are also found in many cold medicines, often together with a decongestant.